pyxeda/MiddleSchoolCurriculum/Chapter3/Image/README.md

     1. Check whether you have given the correct file location of the image.

-    2. Make sure you have the access to the file.
+    2. Check whether you have access to the file.

+    3. Check whether the file format is correct.